Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/EBS-VOLUMES.md

 ##### Instance store considerations:
-- Instance store volumes are local to EC2 hosts
 - Instance store can be added only at launch
 - Data is lost on an instance stores in case the instance is moved, resized or there is a hardware failure
 - For instance store volumes we pay for it with the EC2 instance